 Regardless of whether you identify with any of these examples, it’s important to understand that the right type of confidence comes down to what it’s based on.
-In their new book, Redefining Possible, Dustin Hillis and Ron Alford define confidence as “the authentic expression of having certainty and belief in what you are doing and how you are moving toward your goals.”
+In the book, Redefining Possible, Ron Alford defines confidence as “the authentic expression of having certainty and belief in what you are doing and how you are moving toward your goals.”

-- Unconditional confidence: This type of confidence is what Hillis and Alford have in mind.
+This type of confidence is what Alford has in mind.
 It’s based on your beliefs and habits, which are things you can develop and control.
 It’s being aware of your fallibility.
 You’re human and will make mistakes.
 But it doesn’t accept failures as the status quo.
 It’s unshakeable, purpose-driven, and focused confidence that operates without conditions.

 So how do you develop unconditional confidence?

 Let go of things you can’t control.
 This frees you to focus on a few important things you can control: